 If you wake up with an aching jaw or constant headaches in the morning, you may be grinding your teeth at night.
 If left untreated, serious damage could occur to your overall oral health.
 You may even lose your natural teeth.
-At McDonald DDS, we help prevent the damage that grinding your teeth causes with our nighttime mouthguards.
+At McDonald DDS, we help stop the damage that grinding your teeth causes with our nighttime mouthguards, a form of preventative dentistry.

 The Benefits of Wearing a Nighttime Mouthguard